Amir Gal-Or: Biography

 Gal-Or was born on September 5, 1962, in Haifa, Israel.
 His parents, Leah and Benjamin, are professors at the Technion-Israel Institute of Technology.
 Gal-Or's mother specializes in chemistry and materials; his father specializes in machinery.
 Gal-Or attended the Hebrew Reali School in Haifa, where he graduated from the Science-Physics Department.
 Gal-Or earned a BSc in economics and business management from the University of Haifa and an MBA from Tel Aviv University.
 Later he graduated from Harvard University's program in venture capital and private equity investments.
+Gal-Or has published his new book "Working with the Chinese" in Hebrew.

 Gal-Or has four children: Raz, Amit, Talia and Hila.

 Air force career

 Gal-Or served as a combat pilot in the Israeli Air Force (IDF/AF) for 24 years, flying the F-4 Phantom, F-16 and A-4 Skyhawk.
 He was also a member of the IDF/AF aerobatic team.
 On October 16, 1986, he flew in the same formation with Israeli MIA navigator/weapon systems officer (WSO) Ron Arad, who went missing that day.
 Gal-Or is retired from active reserve duty and serves as an instructor in the military flying school.